 The bar continued to operate as the Classic Bar even after Bill passed away in 1972 at the age of 61.
 It is believed that his successor, Bob Price, installed the grill around this time.
 The bar was sold again ten years later and became the New Classic Bar, a name that proved to be temporary until Frank Barrett finally realized his dream of owning a bar.

-Proudly Irish and hailing from Greeley—one of Nebraska’s Irish capitals—Frank may have named the bar after the Irish band The Barleycorn.
+Proudly Irish and hailing from Greeley, one of Nebraska’s Irish capitals, Barrett may have named the bar after the Irish band The Barleycorn.
 It is also possible the name was inspired by the Jack London novel.
-Either way, the bar he opened alongside his daughter Mary quickly earned a reputation for hosting one of the best St. Patrick’s Day parties in town.
-The celebrations didn’t stop in March, however, as fans of the Louisiana State Tigers baseball team made Barrett’s their unofficial headquarters whenever they came to Omaha for the College World Series.
+Either way, the bar he opened alongside his daughter Mary quickly earned a reputation for hosting one of the best Saint Patrick’s Day parties in town.
+The celebrations did not stop in March, however, as fans of the Louisiana State Tigers baseball team made Barrett’s their unofficial headquarters whenever they came to Omaha for the College World Series.

 By the mid-2000s, word had spread that the tiny kitchen tucked into the front corner of the bar was serving some of the best bar food in town.
 The Philly sandwich developed a devoted following, as did the Reuben, which was often named the best in Omaha.

 The Barrett family has made numerous improvements to the bar in the decades since opening Barrett’s Barleycorn.
 In the 1980s, they added a sand volleyball court.
-Later, after purchasing an old warehouse west of the bar—initially with plans to demolish it for parking—they instead converted it into a reception hall known as Castle Barrett.
+After purchasing an old warehouse located west the bar with plans to demolish it for parking, they instead converted opened a reception hall named Castle Barrett.
 As the Barleycorn developed a reputation as a restaurant with a bar, the basement of the warehouse was transformed into the B Bar.
 The patio, offering a welcome respite along busy Leavenworth Street, was added in the 2000s, followed by the Irish-themed mural on the east wall in 2013.

 Although Frank passed away in 2019, his namesake bar remains true to its claim as “the friendliest pub and grill around.”
 The family-owned establishment continues to be a destination not just on March 17, but year-round, frequently earning spots on “best of” lists for its burgers, Reuben sandwiches, and sand volleyball.